 Arts and Crafts

 Members bring their own materials to work on their art or craft project.
-Projects are only limited by space because we meet in members’ homes using tabletops as workspaces; no large projects or easels.
-Our members are currently working on sketching, small-scale painting, creating holiday cards and wrapping paper, knitting, crocheting, origami, jewelry creation, needlepoint and coloring books.
+Projects are only limited by space because we meet in members’ homes (when possible outside); therefore no large projects or easels, please.
+Our members work on sketching, small-scale painting, creating holiday cards and wrapping paper, knitting, crocheting, origami, jewelry creation, needlepoint, and coloring books.
 We have lively conversation and share knowledge about art supplies and methods.
-We meet all year on the 3rd Friday, 1:30 to 3:30 p.m.
-Cookies and their crumbs are welcome.
+When safe to meet again, we will go back to our schedule of the 3rd Friday, 1:30 to 3:30 p.m.
+Cookies and their crumbs will be welcome.

 Leader: Amy Barnett